Part: Aston Martin ECU Exterior Shell, Lens Battery Cover, and Bezel

 - Optimized production efficiencies along the supply chain

 Strattec awarded New Berlin Plastics the manufacturing of the exterior shell, lens battery cover, and bezel for Aston Martin’s artful ECU.
 NBP had a mold tooled, added overflow tabs, and fine-tuned the colorant fill and balance.
 These adjustments removed knit-lines around openings and screw holes, improved resin flow, and solved an issue with speckling that was discovered in early sample runs.
 Once the parts are molded they’re CNCed using a custom palletized 14+14 fixture that was built by our in-house tool room.

-As these parts require laser etching they need a very unique and specialized hard coating.
-Once NBP molds the parts they’re sent out to the coater who NBP worked closely with to optimize their process and production efficiency.
-NBP often creates and manages these supply chains as a means of providing a “one stop shop” for our customers.
+Efficient Supply Chain: As these parts require laser etching, they need a very unique and specialized hard coating.
+Once NBP molds the parts, they’re sent out to the coater who NBP worked closely with to optimize their process and production efficiency.
+NBP often creates and manages these supply chains as a means of providing a “one-stop shop” for our customers.
 After the parts are coated they’re sent back to us for final inspection.